 This configuration variable gives the location of the directory used to store certificate files.

 • IT_CHECKSUMS_ENABLED

 This configuration variable enables the use of cryptographic checksums for servers that use the server key distribution mechanism (KDM).
-Refer to "Verifying the Integrity of Server Executables" on page 94 for more information.
+Refer to "Verifying the Integrity of Server Executables" for more information.

 • IT_CHECKSUM_REPOSITORY